danmarg/gmail_autoreply/README.md

 gmail_autoreply
 ===============

-A little tool to reply to
+A little tool to reply to autorespond to unreplied-to messages in Gmail, to notify senders when you are back in the office.